Meretrix taiwanica

-Meretrix taiwanica is a species of clam indigenous to Taiwan and China, it was misidentified as Meretrix lusoria until 2023.
+Meretrix taiwanica is a species of clam indigenous to Taiwan and China.
+In Taiwan, it was misidentified as Meretrix lusoria until 2023.

 Description

 The shell color is highly variable from yellow-white to dark red-brown.

+Genomics

+A telomere-to-telomere, haplotype-resolved chromosome-level genome assembly of Meretrix taiwanica was published in 2026.
+The assembled genome spans approximately 1.01 Gb and is organized into 19 chromosomes in each haplotype.
+BUSCO analysis of the diploid assembly indicated a completeness of 92.8%.
+A total of 23,320 and 23,598 protein-coding genes were predicted in the two haplotypes.
+This represented the first telomere-to-telomere reference genome published for the species.